nmaas-platform/nmaas-platform/src/test/shell/tmp/README.md

- ## Directory used to store temporary file during local tests
+ ## Directory used to store temporary files during local tests